IT2810/it2810-webutvikling-h18-prosjekt-3-05/README.md

 A native mobile app is a smartphone application that is coded in a specific programming language, such as Objective C for iOS or Java for Android operating systems.
 Native mobile apps provide fast performance and a high degree of reliability.
 They also have access to a phone's various devices, such as its camera and address book.

 ## Components structure
 Vi ville ha en komponentstruktur som var oversiktlig og som gjorde det enkelt å legge til flere sider og komponenter, vi valgte derfor å ha sidene og komponente i ulike mapper.
-App.js kaller på navigatoren som så navigere mellom de ulike sidene som henter de komponente de trenger for sin fungere.
+App.js kaller på navigatoren som så navigere mellom de ulike sidene som henter de komponente de trenger for å fungere.

 ## Third-party-libraries and Tools